ashleyy808/Beauty-Box/README.md

 # Beauty Box CRUD App

 # Description
-This crud skincare application is a directory for skincare products for users to create and update brands for different skintypes.
+This CRUD skincare application is a directory for skincare products for users to create and update brands for different skintypes.

 # Wireframe